pretix/pretix-docs/docs/guides/widget.md

 <pretix-widget event="https://pretix.eu/demo/democon/" items="562195,562202"></pretix-widget>
 ```

-#### Offering only certain categories of products through the widget
+#### Offering only a selection of categories through the widget

 You can filter the products you offer through the widget by category.
 In order to find a category's ID, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
 Edit the category in question.
 The number before the last slash in the URL is the category ID.

 In order to display only products from the categories `#162620` and `#162647` in the widget, pass them like this:

 ```
 <pretix-widget event="https://pretix.eu/demo/democon/" categories="162620,162647"></pretix-widget>
 ```
-#### Offering only certain product variations through the widget
+#### Offering only a selection of product variations through the widget

 You can also filter the products you offer through the widget by product variation.
-In order to find a product variation's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
+In order to find a product variation's ID, navigate to :navpath:Your event → :fa3-ticket: Products → Products:.
 Edit the product in question and open the :btn:Variations: tab.
 The page displays the product ID as a number preceded by a hashtag below the variation's name in the list.
 You need the number **without** the hashtag.